mparker2/mparker_phd_thesis/03_results_chapter_3/text.md

 ## Results

-### The genome of *Arabidopsis thaliana* poor in three tetrad PG4s, but not two tetrad PG4s
+### The genome of *Arabidopsis thaliana* is poor in three tetrad PG4s, but not two tetrad PG4s

 To compare the PG4 density of the Arabidopsis genome to other organisms, we downloaded the set of 48 land plant genomes available in ENSEMBL Plants Release 39, which included 22 Monocotyledons, 23 Dicotyledons, and 3 Non-flowering plants.
 The genomes of the metazoans *Drosophila melanogaster* (fruit fly), *Danio rerio* (zebrafish), *Mus musculus* (mouse) and *Homo sapiens* (human), from ENSEMBL Release 92, were also analysed.
 PG4s with three or more tetrads were identified using the Quadparser method and the average density per Megabase was calculated for each genome.
 Arabidopsis has the smallest genome of any of the sequenced plants, estimated at 135Mb (119Mb in the golden path sequence).
 It also has one of the lowest three tetrad PG4 densities amongst all organisms analysed (Fig \ref{pg4_genomes}a).
 Only 1284 non-overlapping PG4s with three or more tetrads are predicted to form in the whole Arabidopsis genome, with an average density of 10.4 PG4s/Mb.
 In comparison, the human genome is extremely PG4 dense, with an average of 123 PG4s/Mb.
 Monocot plants also tend to have much greater PG4 densities than Dicots (median density 59 PG4s/Mb vs. 3.3 PG4s/Mb).
 This is likely to result from a greater GC content in Monocot genomes.
 Non-flowering plants such as the bryophyte *Physcomitrella patens* (5.5 PG4s/Mb) had PG4 densities which resembled those of the Dicots more closely.
 We did not find a correlation between PG4 density and genome size (Spearmans ρ=-0.02).